Neo23x0/Cyber-Search-Shortcuts/README.md

 ## Setup

 Modern browsers feature custom search engines, to which you can add new entries.
-Simply look for "Manage search engines" in you browser settings.
+Simply look for `Manage search engines` in you browser settings.
 Using the shortcuts you can then just open a new tab, type that shortcut and paste your search.

 ### Chrome, Brave, Chromium